 Flowers, citrus & spice with notes of grapefruit create the wonderful bouquet of Cascade hops.
 Homebrewer's #1 hop.

 Flowers and citrus are the most evident aromas.
 It has a medium aroma with mid to high bittering value.
 Often times referred to as Super Cascade.

-Reminiscent of a pine forest washed with exotic spice and infused with grapefruit.
-Yum!
-This alluring aroma and high bittering value has gained this hop the full respect of all brewers.
+A pine forest washed with exotic spice infused with grapefruit.
+The alluring aroma and high bittering value has gained this hop the full respect of all brewers.

 Use a clip gun to insert the hop clip which holds the hop twine in the ground.

 CTZ stands for Columbus, Tomahawk, and Zeus.
 High on the bittering scale yet also valued for its oil content.
 An interesting dichotomy of sharp and herbal.